QuantumBFS/ZXCalculus.jl/README.md

 A full-featured Julia package for ZX-calculus, and a circuit simplification engine for the Julia quantum compiler, [YaoLang](https://github.com/QuantumBFS/YaoLang.jl).
 (GSoC 2020).

-For a brief introduction to ZXCalculus, please check [this blog post](https://chenzhao44.github.io/2020/08/27/ZXCalculus.jl/).
+For a brief introduction to ZXCalculus, please check [this notebook](https://github.com/ChenZhao44/ZXCalculusTutorials) or [this blog post](https://chenzhao44.github.io/2020/08/27/ZXCalculus.jl/).

 ## Installation